What is a Cull Penny

 what-is-a-cull-penny

-They were manufactured with imperfections.
-Hence, their worth is limited to being collectibles or utilized in crafting jewelry.
+They were manufactured with imperfections or have been heavily worn.
+Hence, their worth to collectors is limited, though they can still be used as hole-fillers in albums or utilized in crafting jewelry.

 Before you go…

 I hope this article has helped you answer your questions!
-Remember, folks, a cull coin is simply any coin that has been taken out of circulation for various reasons.
-My friends, let me tell you that these coins are usually not accepted as legal tender since they need to meet the quality standards expected by today’s banks and businesses.
+Remember, a cull coin is simply any coin that has been taken out of serious collecting consideration due to condition issues.
+These coins are usually sold in bulk at lower prices since they don’t meet the quality standards expected by today’s collectors and grading companies.

 Check out my next article: “What is a Cull Silver Dollar?